kvsbuilders/smart-hack-client-1.8.9/readme.md

 ### IF YOU ARE ON MOBILE/TABLET
 follow these steps if you are using phone

-1.Download Termux and Termux-x11 From Chrome
+1.Download Termux and Termux-x11 From Chrome.
-2.Open it and enter this command
+2.Open it and enter this command.
 ```bash
 wget https://github.com/kvsbuilders/smart-hack-client-1.8.9/blob/main/linux.sh
 ```